Randy Arozarena Preview, Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox's 4.53 team ERA ranks 21st across all league pitching staffs.
+- The Red Sox have a 4.52 team ERA that ranks 21st among all league pitching staffs.

-- Red Sox pitchers combine to allow 181 total home runs at a rate of 1.3 per game (to rank 25th in baseball).
+- Red Sox pitchers combine to surrender 181 total home runs at a clip of 1.3 per game (to rank 25th in baseball).

-- His last time out came on Tuesday against the Houston Astros, when the righty threw 4 2/3 innings, surrendering two earned runs while giving up four hits.
+- In his most recent time out on Wednesday, the right-hander tossed 2 2/3 innings against the Houston Astros, giving up six earned runs while surrendering seven hits.

+- The 27-year-old has put up a 3.99 ERA and 8.9 strikeouts per nine innings in 26 games this season, while giving up a batting average of .232 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.